GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/feeding-data-to-blocks-in-the-editor/en.md

 # Feeding data to blocks in the editor

 Content in the the WordPress editor is created via (Gutenberg) blocks, which fetch their data from the server via an API.
-WordPress core uses the WP REST API, but we can also decide to use Gato GraphQL to power our own blocks.
+WordPress core uses the WP REST API, but we can also use Gato GraphQL to power our own blocks.

-Let's explore how the block can send a request against the GraphQL server.
+Let's explore how the block can fetch data from the GraphQL server.

 ## Endpoint

-Because blocks are used within the context of the WordPress editor, the user is already logged-in, and hence we can connect to an internal GraphQL endpoint (accessible within the wp-admin only).
+Because blocks are used within the context of the WordPress editor, the user is already logged-in, and hence we can connect to an internal GraphQL endpoint (accessible within the wp-admin only) instead of a public endpoint.

-This endpoint is called `blockEditor`, and is accessible under:
+This internal `blockEditor` endpoint is accessible under:

 ```
 https://mysite.com/wp-admin/edit.php?page=gato_graphql&action=execute_query&endpoint_group=blockEditor